Pinterest

 Instructions:

-2. Stir sugar and some of the shredded cabbage.
-Continue to saute over medium heat until some of the cabbage is browned as well.
+2. Stir in the sugar and part of the shredded cabbage.
+Continue to sauté over medium heat until some of the cabbage is browned as well.

-3. Add garlic, caraway seeds, and broth.
+3. Add the remaining cabbage, garlic, caraway seeds, and broth.
 Stir to scrape up any browned bits at the bottom of the pan.
 Season with salt and pepper.

 4. Bring to boil and lower temperature.
 Cover and simmer on low heat for about ½ hour or until cabbage is tender, stirring occasionally and adding extra broth or water if needed.